-The derivates of this TOE differ only in the increased EEPROM size compared to forerunner certifications.
-The memory implementation comprises the equal hardmacro throughout all derivates of this TOE which then is blocked to the different memory sizes available to the user by setting the EESIZE DB register accordingly.
+The derivatives of this TOE differ in the memory sizes available to the user.
+The EEPROM and ROM implementation comprises the equal hardware module throughout all derivatives of this TOE which then is blocked to the different memory sizes available to the user.